Gethe/wow-ui-source/README.markdown

   * Hunter Bug Fixes

+    * Hunters will automatically acquire a new target if the current target dies in the middle of a cast.

+    * Aimed Shot and Steady Shot should no longer start casting Auto Shot on a new target when the "Stop Auto Attack" option enabled.

+    * Auto Shot now automatically turns off until reactivated once Freezing Trap is cast on an enemy player.

     * Distracting Shot and Multi-Shot are now properly 40-yard range.

     * Multi-Shot now properly has a 1-second global cooldown.

+    * Scatter Shot's disorient effect should no longer sometimes be broken by the hunter's Auto Shot.

 **[Mages][29]**

-  * Arcane Blast damage has been increased by 13%.
+  * Arcane Blast cast time has been reduced to 2.0 seconds, down from 2.35 seconds.
 In addition, the stacking effect of Arcane Blast now increases the damage done by Arcane Explosion, and Arcane Explosion does not consume that effect.

-  * Arcane Explosion damage has been increased by 13%.
+  * Arcane Explosion damage has been increased by 30%.

   * Arcane Missiles damage has been increased by 13%.